Consensus-Based Optimization Methods Converge Globally

 \section{Proof details for Section~\ref{subsec:convergence_probability}}

 In this section we provide the proof details for the result about the mean-field approximation of CBO, Proposition~\ref{prop:MFL}.
-After giving a detailed proof of the auxiliary Lemma~\ref{lem:PBND}, which ensures that the dynamics is to some extent bounded, we prove Proposition~\ref{prop:MFL}.
+After giving the proof of the auxiliary Lemma~\ref{lem:PBND}, which ensures that the dynamics is to some extent bounded, we prove Proposition~\ref{prop:MFL}.